speedyleion/speedyleion.github.io/_posts/2022-04-02-sgx-part-two.markdown

 sudo ln -s 5.4.91-microsoft-standard-WSL2+/ 5.4.91-microsoft-standard-WSL2
 ```

-Navigate back to a less priveledged directory.
+Navigate back to a less privileged directory.
 I used the home dir.

 This will install the driver and build and run the `test-sgx` app.